nicolast654/CS50AI/README.md

 # CS50AI
-My projects for the CS50AI course
+My anwsers for the projects of CS50AI course

-I will post all the projects of the CS50AI 2021 course:

 | project # | project        | description | status    |
 | --------- | ------------- |--------------|-------------|